 In the Red Sky seasons, Hi-Tech was Lord Dregg's Dragon in Season 9.
 He was later replaced by Mung in Season 10.

-Dragon-in-Chief: The Shredder sometimes falls into this starting in season 2, though the relationship between him and Krang is basically a Big Bad Duumvirate since the plan seems to be for both of them to rule the world.
+Dragon-in-Chief: The Shredder sometimes falls into this starting in season 2(though he's still the Big Bad, while Krang is a Bigger Bad), though the relationship between him and Krang is basically a Big Bad Duumvirate since the plan seems to be for both of them to rule the world.

 In his 1st few appearances, Krang was undisputed Nightmare Fuel.
 His later character design was a lot more cartoony, but still a bit creepy.